Politics & Government

 Cars drive down Holly Street on February 18, 2025, in downtown Bellingham, Wash.
 The Bellingham Herald

-A three-year effort to improve traffic safety across Bellingham by lowering speed limits 5 to 10 mph is headed to the City Council for a vote Monday.
+A three-year effort to improve traffic safety across Bellingham by lowering speed limits 5 to 10 mph passed the City Council on a unanimous vote Monday.

-Council members will be considering an ordinance that sets the default speed limit on all streets to 20 mph unless otherwise posted, meaning slower speeds in most neighborhoods, on many collector and arterial streets and in the downtown core.
+Council members approved an ordinance that sets the default speed limit on all streets to 20 mph unless otherwise posted, meaning slower speeds in most neighborhoods, on many collector and arterial streets and in the downtown core.

 “The proposed ordinance reflects a data-driven, context-sensitive approach to speed management that aligns with updated federal guidance and the city’s safety goals.
 Extensive technical analysis, stakeholder coordination, and Transportation Commission support provide a strong foundation for implementation.
 Adoption of this ordinance will enable the city to proactively reduce crash severity, improve safety for all users, and advance Bellingham’s traffic safety objective of eliminating fatal and serious injury crashes citywide,” according to a Public Works Department summary of its efforts to collect information and craft an ordinance.